SOFTS-London cocoa, raw sugar consolidate off recent multi-year peaks

 SUGAR

-* India is unlikely however, to export sugar in the 2023-24 season as output of the sweetener will be less than a year earlier, Kona Haque, head of research at ED&F Man Commodities said on the sidelines of a conference in New Delhi.
+* India is unlikely however, to export sugar in the 2023-24 season as output will be less than a year earlier, ED&F Man Commodities said on the sidelines of a conference in New Delhi.

-* Sugar has been boosted of late by concerns drier than normal weather linked to the El Nino weather pattern will likely reduce output in key producers India and Thailand.
+* Sugar has been boosted of late by concerns that drier than normal weather linked to El Nino would reduce output in Asia.

-* Against that, top producer Brazil's 2023/24 center-south sugar production is seen at 40.3 million tons versus 39.45 million previously, according to Datagro
+* Against that, top producer Brazil's 2023/24 center-south sugar production is seen at record 40.3 million tons versus 39.45 million previously, according to Datagro.

 COFFEE

-* December arabica coffee KCc2 fell 1.7% to $1.5650 per lb as the harvest in top producer Brazil nears completion.
+* December arabica coffee KCc2settled down 3.35 cents, or 2.1%, at $1.5485 per lb as the harvest in top producer Brazil nears completion.

-* Brazil's 2023 coffee crop was seen at 54.36 million bags, government agency Conab said, down from the figure forecast in May.
+* A heat wave moving over Brazil has raised concerns among farmers and agronomists about next year's crop.

 ($1 = 0.8149 pounds)